 The Express a Concern Ethics Hotline can be accessed in more than 100 languages and is available 24 hours a day, 7 days a week.
 Users can report a concern anonymously, and their report will be logged with a unique ID, which they can use to check on the status of the concern raised without providing personal contact information.

 All concerns raised in this manner will be assessed, fully investigated and appropriate action taken.
 All whistleblowing incidents are reviewed by the Head of Internal Audit and formally investigated by the relevant functional heads depending on the nature of the concern raised.
 In 2019, there were no reports of trafficking or modern slavery received through this service.

-Communication and Training
+Accessing Progress, Communication and Training

+Internally, Kerry continues to make its policies available to employees via a number of channels, communicating on any relevant changes or updates.
 In addition, mandatory training for colleagues on the Group’s Code of Conduct is delivered through our Learning Management System.
-This training covers the key elements of our Group Code of Conduct, which includes our commitment to upholding human rights.
-In 2017, we also launched further training for all colleagues on the Group’s broader sustainability programme ‘Towards 2020’.
+This training covers the key elements of our Group Code of Conduct, which incorporates our commitment to upholding human rights.
+The training includes an assessment element to help monitor progress and aid with understanding.

 In 2019, we continued to be members of a number of multi-stakeholder initiatives that are engaged in the protection and promotion of human rights and the elimination of forced labour.
 These include, the Roundtable on Sustainable Palm Oil (RSPO), the Food Network for Ethical Trade (FNET), the Consumer Goods Forum (CGF).
 Our membership of these and other organisations allow us to assess our progress against industry best practice and helps us to identify areas for further improvement.

 Approval for this Statement